 As the project was evaluated, we were able to draw out some key learnings that offer food for thought for anyone looking to run similar projects in the future, here are a few examples:

 - The topic of energy can be hard to create engagement around.
-This could be because residents in these communities consider the energy system to be out of their control; or energy not being thought as something to act on collectively in a community.
-Running simple hand-on community workshops such as draughtproofing or slow cooker workshops provides an opportunity to reconnect residents to energy in a community sphere and demonstrates that it’s something they can act on together
+This could be because residents in these communities consider the energy system to be out of their control, or energy not being thought as something to act on collectively in a community.
+Running simple hands-on community workshops such as draughtproofing or slow cooker workshops provides an opportunity to reconnect residents to energy in a community sphere and demonstrates that it’s something they can act on together

 At the close of the project we wrote about the outcomes and what was learnt from this work.
 Click here for details.

 We have developed resources to enable more communities to explore community-based approaches energy and fuel poverty.
 To find out more and get support for doing this kind of work, get in touch …